gwenchee/msr-neutronics/msr-flows/msbr_compare/readme.md

 - Determine impact of mass imbalance; worst case scenario mass imbalance?
 - Comparison of continuous vs batchwise.
 - Comparison of "decay" protactinium into uranium vs SaltProc approximation.
+- Net time list not implemented in linear approximation approaches.

 ## Thoughts:
 - Possibly inlclude type 2 flow in comparison?
 It is fundementally not very well applied to this problem though.